MichaelLeith/ArgParsnip/README.md

 * **Arguments**
   - supports short `-h` and `--help` syntax
   - unicode support by default
+  - supports returning (as a vec) or failing on unknown arguments
   - **Flags**
     - supports combinations (e.g `-rli` is the same as `-r -l -i`)
     - supports repeats, e.g `-vvv -v` will count as the same flag `v` appearing 4 times